Cowboys inch close to playoff berth as D, Lawrence dominate

 The offense, which also got three field goals from Greg Zuerlein, carried the team for the first six or seven games.
 The defense has shouldered the burden since.

-Dallas would clinch a playoff berth later Sunday with a loss or tie by New Orleans or a loss by San Francisco.
+Dallas would have clinched a playoff berth with a loss or tie by New Orleans at Tampa Bay in the night game, but the Saints beat the Buccaneers 9-0.
+The Cowboys lost a chance to clinch hours earlier when San Francisco beat Atlanta 31-13.

 Graham Gano kicked field goals of 35 and 42 yards as the Giants (4-10) lost their third straight game with backup Mike Glennon starting for the injured Daniel Jones (neck).